-Discover the story of the Staffordshire Hoard, the largest hoard of Anglo-Saxon gold ever found, in a NEW dedicated gallery.
+Discover the story of the Staffordshire Hoard, the largest hoard of Anglo-Saxon gold ever found, in a dedicated gallery.
 Visitors can learn more about this incredible treasure, from its Anglo-Saxon warrior history, to the ongoing conservation techniques used to unlock its secrets today.

 Hundreds of pieces from the Hoard are on show, along with hands-on displays exploring how these intriguing items were used, before they were buried some 1400 years ago.
 Visitors can find out about the exquisite craftsmanship used to create the items in the hoard, and learn how the designs of the objects can be linked to many regions across Europe.